-Poster Session is an opportunity for undergraduate researchers to share their hard work with fellow classmates.
+The Department of Psychology's Poster Session is an opportunity for undergraduate researchers to share their hard work with fellow classmates.
 During the event, participants present their research projects in the areas of clinical, cognitive, social and school psychology.
 Attendees are able to network and ask questions regarding each research poster.
 Throughout the event, faculty and graduate student evaluators visit each research poster to assess whether the student has met the appropriate criteria for their area of research.

 Psychology Research Fair

-At the beginning of the fall semester, a research fair is hosted by the Department of Psychology.
+The research fair is hosted by the Department of Psychology.
 Much like a college fair, lab representatives are available to answer questions undergraduate students may have about becoming a research assistant in the lab of their interests.